-All MSCI Scholars must complete 33 credit hours of didactic coursework, including sixteen core credits, four credits of MTPCI Research Seminar, six credits of electives and six-seven credits of mentored independent research.
+All MSCI Scholars must complete 33 credit hours of didactic coursework, including sixteen core credits, four credits of MTPCI Research Seminar, at least six credits of electives and variable credits of mentored independent research.
 For additional information about the specific courses required for each of the concentrations, please see the MSCI Concentrations.

 Scholars are required to complete the course Ethical and Legal Issues in Clinical Research (M17-510) during their time in the program as part of their training in the Responsible Conduct of Research.

 Scholars are required to obtain IRB approval for all research conducted as part of their MSCI degree and to provide documentation of current IRB approvals for their research project(s) to the MSCI Program.

 MSCI Scholars must develop a Career Development Plan in consultation with their mentors and must submit the plan by September 15th each year.
 The plan should include career development goals for the next 1-5 years, career objectives for each goal, research activities/projects that will assist the Scholar in meeting the objectives, and an overview of the courses, workshops and other educational/training activities that the Scholar plans to pursue.
 For each objective, the Scholar should indicate what individual products (degrees, publications, presentations, grants, etc.) are expected.
 A timeline should be constructed to display the individual objectives, educational activities, research activities and products.

 All MSCI scholars are required to attend the annual Retreat hosted by the CRTC.
 During the late-afternoon event, speakers will highlight topics of relevance to Scholars’ Career Development and Research.

 In October of each year, the Washington University School of Medicine hosts a school-wide, half day Research Training Symposium and Poster session.
 All MSCI scholars in their second year and beyond are required to submit an abstract and present a poster.